exowanderer/vaelstmpredictor/README.md

 ### Current Stage

-We are currently experimenting and testing the genetic algorithm to improve on the MNIST hand-written digit classification scheme.
-This is almost complete (March 29 2019), and we will soon move onto training for regression with the exoplanet spectral databases.
+We are currently experimenting and testing the genetic algorithm to improve on the ExoSpec regression scheme.
+This is almost complete (March 29 2020), and we will soon move onto training for regression with the exoplanet spectral databases.